 The market value -- which is partly determined by the property’s location, local crime statistics and proximity to good schools -- may be less than the cost of materials and labor required to replace a home.
 If a property is insured to market value, a homeowner might have to pay out-of-pocket for some of the replacement cost.

 Insurance is a key part of protecting your assets.
 Considering all your insurance options is the best way to decide which coverage will best fit your budget and needs.
-To learn more about CRE insurance, check out our CRE Glossary.
+Learn more about insurance for landlord and investors, check out our Essential Guide to Landlord Insurance.